Signs of Autism Spectrum Disorder

 Executive Functioning and Play

-- Repetitive, inflexible play (e.g., child will play the same game or with the same object day after day).
+- Repetitive, inflexible play (e.g. the child will play the same game or with the same object day after day).

 3. Behavior and Emotional Regulation